 While seafood fraud is a global issue, for the U.S. it is particularly unsettling as more than 90 percent of the country’s consumed seafood is imported from other countries around the world…and from countries lacking stringent aquaculture laws.

-Food retailers and consumers deserve to know the facts about their seafood’s supply chain journey, including what kind of fish it is, how and where it was caught and processed (i.e. is it from legal fishing waters, a sustainable fishery, produced without any forced labor or child labor?), and most importantly, trust the information is accurate.
-Food retailers refusing to acknowledge seafood fraud risk damage to their corporate reputation, integrity, and balance sheet.
+Retailers and consumers deserve to know the facts about their seafood’s supply chain journey, including what kind of fish it is, how and where it was caught and processed (i.e. is it from legal fishing waters, a sustainable fishery, produced without any forced labor or child labor?), and most importantly, trust the information is accurate.
+Food retailers and restaurateurs refusing to acknowledge seafood fraud risk damage to their corporate reputation, integrity, and balance sheet.
 So what’s being done about it?

 A lot can happen during the journey from a fisherman’s boat to the shelf to the dinner table.
 Many food retailers and restaurants are investing in traceability strategies to gain better insight into a seafood product’s itinerary for the following four reasons.